 Heading into the Skagafjörður region, you'll discover 'horse country'.
 With a proud equestrian heritage, this sweeping valley offers an unmissable opportunity to go horse riding across the stunning Icelandic landscape.
 There, just off the coast, you'll also find Drangey Island, with its famed bird cliffs that thrive with puffin, guillemot and auk.

-Twenty five miles off the mainland lies Grímsey island, the northernmost inhabited Icelandic territory.
-This remote, rocky island is home to just 100 people as well as a summer population of a few million sea birds.
-A day trip by plane offers travellers the opportunity to set foot inside the Arctic Circle as well as to experience nature at its most raw.
+For more wildlife, plan a boat trip to the bird-rich Grimsey Island, the northernmost inhabited Icelandic territory.
+This remote, rocky island is home to just 100 people as well as a summer population of a few million sea birds - on a day trip by plane, you'll be so far north that you can even set foot inside the Arctic Circle.